bighuang624/bighuang624.github.io/_pages/about.md

 Always open to research interns (after my first year of Ph.D.) and cooperation opportunities.
 Feel free to reach out to me if you are interested.
 My email address is huangsiteng [at] westlake.edu.cn.
 {: .notice--info}

 Currently, we are looking for **research assistants and visiting students for MiLAB**.
-You can get more information about requirements for research assistants [here](https://www.westlake.edu.cn/info/1301/3724.htm), and if you are still in school, being a visiting student is also welcome.
-Specially, if you are interested in my research direction and want to be my collaborator after coming, please let us know it from the email.
+More information about requirements for research assistants [here](https://www.westlake.edu.cn/info/1301/3724.htm), and if you are still in school, being a visiting student is also welcome.
+Please send email to mi_lab [at] westlake.edu.cn with your CV if you are interested.
+Specially, if you are interested in my research direction and would like to be my collaborator after coming, please let us know it from the email.
 {: .notice--warning}

 Publications